Lorellana21/Bootcamp-exercises/Module-2-JAVASCRIPT/Lesson-2.03-Conditionals/exercise-6-Ternary/readme.md

 ---

-Rewrite the above code using a ternary instead of instead of an `if...else`.
+Rewrite the above code using a ternary instead of an `if...else`.